Last updated on: 4/25/2024 | Author: ProCon.org

 In 1906 Upton Sinclair published The Jungle, a popular book about Chicago’s filthy, unhygienic meat-packing facilities and their exploited immigrant workers.
 The book’s revelations led to a government investigation and the passage of the Meat Inspection Act and the Pure Food and Drug Act of 1906.
 [99]

 In 1916 the USDA issued its first food guide, “Food for Young Children,” which included meat and milk in one of five necessary food groups for optimal health.
-[69] In 1917, during World War I, the US government advocated “Meatless Tuesdays” to conserve meat for the troops.[82]
+The next year, the U.S. government advocated “Meatless Tuesdays” to conserve meat for the troops fighting in World War I. [69] [82]

-In the 1970s US public interest in vegetarianism grew, fueled by books such as Frances Moore Lappe’s Diet for a Small Planet and Peter Singer’s Animal Liberation.
-In 1974, the North American Vegetarian Society was founded as was the magazine Vegetarian Times.
+In the 1970s U.S. public interest in vegetarianism grew, fueled by books such as Frances Moore Lappe’s Diet for a Small Planet and Peter Singer’s Animal Liberation.
+In 1974, the North American Vegetarian Society and the magazine Vegetarian Times were founded.
 [70]

 In 1980, People for the Ethical Treatment of Animals (PETA) formed to advocate for a vegan diet and an end to using animals for testing, entertainment, or clothing.
 PETA remains one of the largest animal rights organizations in the world.
 [72]